Are we capitalizing on being offended?

 As the number one audiobook service, Audible needed to maintain its rank as competition grew.
 How were listeners using audiobook apps and more so, what could we learn about our audience to inform future marketing strategies?

-In a research study, after asking listeners for their primary reason for using an audiobook app, the response was overwhelming because they can “do something else while listening.”
-This confirmed what we already knew, but was merely a stat.
-However, when then asked, how they prefered to use their app, the majority answered “At home not doing anything else.”
+In a primary research study, when asking listeners for their primary reason for using an audiobook app, the response was overwhelming because they can “do something else while listening.”
+This confirmed what we already knew.
+However, when asked, how they prefered to use the app, majority answered “At home not doing anything else.”

 What we uncovered was that audiobooks provide listeners the peace-of-mind and potential to get up and engage in other activities unlike other mediums like TV or books.
 It wasn’t that users preferred to engage in other activities while listening, but they were attracted to audiobooks for their ability to never interrupt their listening experience.